As I mentioned in THIS POST, the Covid-19 lockdown has given me time to explore several bins of photographs in our garage.

 A honeymoon picture from Canada.
 A headwrap to keep the wayward locks harnessed.

-After the wedding photos, there are many image gaps in the following years.
+After the wedding photographs, there are many image gaps in the following years.

 My folks had 4 babies (and one miscarriage) right in a row.
 Mom was a fulltime homemaker until I (the baby) was about 8 or 9.
 She then did some teaching, some social work, and carved out the path to build the Rosemary Kennedy school for Greg and other special needs children.